 Prerequisites and other notes: Foundations of Medicine and Health Science must be completed or taken concurrently.
 This course is part of a 4 - 6 credit completer program.
-Students take a college-level exam at the end of the course.
+Students in the transcripted course take a college-level exam at the end of the course.